Operation Karbala-3

-Operation Karbala 3 (Persian: عملیات کربلای 3), also known as the Battle of Al-Ummiyah, was an operation during Iran–Iraq War, which was launched by Iran from 30 August to 2 September 1986 with the operation code of "Hasbonallah wa Ne'mal Wakil (Persian/Arabic: حسبنا الله و نعم الوکیل)".
+Operation Karbala 3 (عملیات کربلای ۳, translit.
+Amaliyāt Karbalā-ye 3), also known as the Battle of Al-Ummiyah, was an Iranian military operation during the Iran–Iraq War, launched from 30 August – 2 September 1986 under the code name Hasbunallāh wa Ni‘mal Wakīl (حَسْبُنَا ٱللَّهُ وَنِعْمَ ٱلْوَكِيلُ).

-The main impetus of the operation was to capture and destroy two Iraq docks (Al-Umayyah and Al-Bakr).
+The main impetus of the operation was to capture and destroy two Iraqi docks (Al-Umayyah and Al-Bakr).
 Alongside the main goal, there were other goals, too; amongst:

 Operation

 The Iranians began the offensive on 30 August by attacking two Iraqi terminals with a large force of about 2,000 men from the Naval Revolutionary Guards in light boats armed with machine guns, rockets and mortars.
 The Iranians managed to take partial control of the Al-'Amiq installations and hold them for 24 hours.

 The Iraqis launched a counterattack involving naval infantry, special forces and naval forces on 2 September which destroyed 25 Iranian boats, killed several Iranian soldiers and captured many more.
 One of the Iraqi shore-to-sea missile regiments fired missiles at the Iranian forces at al-'Amiq, forcing them to retreat from the port.

 Iraq regained control and defeated an Iranian attempt to occupy the two ports and the northern gulf's naval battle arena.
 The Iraqi counterattack was highly successful due to the excellent coordination among the missile boats, artillery, missile units, helicopters, planes and port defense forces.

 Iran attempted two additional attacks on al-'Amiq on the nights of 4–5 September and 21–22 November, however both were defeated by the Iraqi defense forces supported by air force planes.